Dy

 Key Applications

-The primary end-uses of Dysprosium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Dysprosium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Neodymium-iron-boron permanent magnets — Dysprosium plays a vital role in neodymium-iron-boron permanent magnets, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Neodymium-iron-boron permanent magnets - Dysprosium is valued in neodymium-iron-boron permanent magnets for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Laser materials — Dysprosium plays a vital role in laser materials, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Laser materials - Dysprosium is valued in laser materials for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Data storage devices — Dysprosium plays a vital role in data storage devices, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Data storage devices - Dysprosium is valued in data storage devices for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook